Radon Awareness: An Opportunity to Save Lives

-What homeowners may not realize is that they also have the opportunity to save lives right in their own homes.
+What homeowners may not realize is that they also could save lives right in their own homes.
 To do so, it's necessary to complete some forensic work that's just as scientific as the tests performed in a CSI episode.
 By having your house tested for radon, you can unmask a silent, invisible killer responsible for some 21,000 deaths a year in the U.S.

 Although radon concentrations vary due to geological variation, the risks associated with radon exposure are severe enough to make radon testing crucial no matter where you live.
 Homeowners can perform their own radon tests using inexpensive test kits available from hardware stores, home centers and online sources.
 Alternatively, it's possible to contact a licensed radon mitigation contractor and have the contractor perform the test.